cornernote/quick-composer/README.md

 This repository leverages travis-ci to create a `composer.lock` using a remote machine on a stable network.
 This file can then be copied locally to bypass local `composer update` issues.

+## Setup

+To add the repository to travis-ci see their [getting started guide](https://travis-ci.org/getting_started).

 ## Instructions

 - Update [`composer.json`](https://github.com/cornernote/quick-composer/edit/master/composer.json).